scheb/2fa/doc/providers/email.rst

 How authentication works
 ------------------------

-On successful authentication it generates a random number and persist it in the user entity.
+On successful authentication it generates a random number and persists it in the user entity.
 The number is sent to the user via email.
 Then the user must enter that number to gain access.

 The number of digits can be configured: